JadenBailey/JadenBailey/README.md

 ### Jaden Bailey 😄

-- 🎓 I am a recent graduate of San Diego State University with a B.S. in Statistics.
+- 🎓 I am a self taught data analyst and a graduate from San Diego State University with a B.S. in Statistics.

-- 💻 Proficient in: SQL, Tableau, Excel, R, and Python.
+- 💻 Proficient in: SQL, Tableau, and Microsoft Excel.

 ### Contacts 📭